akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 Replicated Event Sourcing enables running multiple replicas of each entity.
 There is automatic replication of every event persisted to all replicas.
+This makes it possible to implement patterns such as active-active and hot standby.

 For instance, a replica can be run per:

+* Cloud provider region
 * Data Center
 * Availability zone or rack